victorvicto/myMiniCP/userguide/source/exercises.rst

     :alt: rectangle

 A profile is nothing else than a sequence of rectangles.
-An example of profile is given next built fro= three input rectangles provided to the constructor of `Profile.java <https://bitbucket.org/pschaus/minicp/src/HEAD/src/main/java/minicp/engine/constraints/Profile.java?at=master>`_.
+An example of profile is given next.
+It is built from three input rectangles provided to the constructor of `Profile.java <https://bitbucket.org/pschaus/minicp/src/HEAD/src/main/java/minicp/engine/constraints/Profile.java?at=master>`_.
 The profile consists in 7 contiguous rectangles.
 The first rectangle `R0` starts at `Integer.MIN_VALUE` with a height of zero